 I allowed the objects to float on the page and just drew whatever came to me.

-use one pattern each section of your drawing.
+use one pattern for each section of your drawing.

 I put down the basic colours, not going into the details and then wiped over them with a tissue.